Shared Mobility helps in Coronavirus Crisis

 Shared mobility providers are responding to the crisis by providing essential transport services for NHS, care workers and food delivery services.
 Here are the examples we are aware of so far:

-Enterprise Car Club is offering FREE membership & up to 45% off hourly rental rates* to personnel across the NHS, Emergency Services, NHS Volunteers, Armed Forces as well as any other key workers.
+Enterprise Car Club until 3rd August offered FREE membership & up to 45% off hourly rental rates* to personnel across the NHS, Emergency Services, NHS Volunteers, Armed Forces as well as any other key workers.
 This saves these essential employees up to £60 when they join and an average across the vehicle classes of £3.14/hour and £19.90/day” Read more here.

 Co-wheels Car Club is offering all NHS care staff such as doctors, nurses and paramedics, plus NHS Volunteers and all front line carers, such as home helps and staff in care homes, 50% off bookings.
 Read more here.

-Zipcar is working with all NHS trusts to give all NHS staff up to 50% off journeys with Zipcar.
+Zipcar worked with all NHS trusts to give all NHS staff up to 50% off journeys with Zipcar.
 Read more here

-Ubeeqo is providing vehicles to councils and other organisations delivering essential services for a range of tasks, including for prescription deliveries, non-urgent patient transfers and food-bank deliveries.
-To support further, Ubeeqo is offering up to 50% off the standard contract rate for organisations delivering essential services as part of the fight against Coronavirus.
+Ubeeqo provided vehicles to councils and other organisations delivering essential services for a range of tasks, including for prescription deliveries, non-urgent patient transfers and food-bank deliveries.
+To support further, Ubeeqo offered up to 50% off the standard contract rate for organisations delivering essential services as part of the fight against Coronavirus.
 Read more here.

 Karshare – is checking, cleaning and fully insuring vehicles for health professionals and the voluntary sector to use for FREE – as of 1st July a daily insurance charge has been added.
 Read more here

-Some bike share schemes have taken the difficult decision with local authorities to close during the outbreak however where there is sufficient staff to manage the extra cleaning regime bikes are being prioritised for key workers.
+Some bike share schemes took the difficult decision with local authorities to close during the outbreak however where there was sufficient staff to manage the extra cleaning regime bikes were prioritised for key workers.
 All schemes are re-opened now with extra cleaning being carried out.

-Transport for London’s Santander Cycle Hire scheme is offering free membership for NHS staff.
+Transport for London’s Santander Cycle Hire scheme offered free membership for NHS staff.
 Read more here.

 Nextbike have a Covid-19 website they are keeping updated which shares their cleaning regimes and the free memberships they are providing to essential workers across their schemes.
 Read more here:

-Freebike has distributed bikes to Royal London Hospital and Mile End hospital to use as free and safe transport until the end of July.
+Freebike distributed bikes to Hospitals in London to use as free and safe transport until the end of July.
 They facilitated over 75,000 miles of free travel for NHS workers.
 Read more here.

-Jumpbike is offering free rides to NHS workers to help them get to and from work as quickly and safely as possible.
+Jumpbike offered free rides to NHS workers to help them get to and from work as quickly and safely as possible.
 Read more here.

-BTNBikeshare, Brighton, is offering free annual memberships for NHS staff in Brighton & Hove.
+BTNBikeshare, Brighton, offered free annual memberships for NHS staff in Brighton & Hove.
 There is a dedicated bike cleaning team, safety information on the website and information hubs, plus a number of virtual geofenced hubs to assist NHS staff journeys specifically.